Pablo-source/Text_classification_model/README.md

 - Pipeline management
 - Model fitting and upgrading

-In a further stage I will combine the output of this pipeline example with a Shiny dashboard
+At a later stage in development I will combine the output of this pipeline example with a Shiny dashboard

 I will use some text examples from Harry Potter books to conducting the analysis, based on several variables from its characters and their text quotes in the book.
 Tidymodels package is the framework chosen to build a small classification model based on this data. https://www.kaggle.com/datasets/balabaskar/harry-potter-books-corpora-part-1-7